-A group of nuns located very close to the Ragigudda Slum near JP Nagar of Bangalore introduced us to many of the families, with whom they closely worked on economic empowerment initiatives.
-Some of the women of the slum agreed that since the economic empowerment programs were linked to the education of their children, their children's education got a higher priority.
-The initiatives of the religious nuns we were able to give us an in depth view of the economic empowerment programs among the urban poor.
+A group of nuns located very close to the Ragiguda Slum near JP Nagar of Bangalore helped us by taking us around a slum and introducing us to many of the families, with whom they closely worked on economic empowerment initiatives.
+Some of the women (of the slum) themselves agreed that since the economic empowerment programs were linked to the education of their children, their children's education got a higher priority.
+The initiatives of the religious nuns we were able to give us an indepth view of the economic empowerment programs among the urban poor.